Type 1 Diabetes and a Potential Treatment by Immunotherapy

 Type 1 diabetes arises due to misbehaving T cells, or T lymphocytes.
 The cells are a very important and normally very helpful component of the immune system.
 In type 1 diabetes, however, T cells attack and destroy the beta cells in the pancreas.
 The proinsulin peptide apparently interferes with the action of the misbehaving T cells.

-Double Blind Experiments and Placebo Use in Clinical Trials
+Double Blind Trials and Placebo Use

 The peptide experiment was double blind.
 In this type of experiment, neither the person administering the treatment nor the subject knows whether the treatment is the one being tested or a placebo.
 In order for this to work, the test treatment and the placebo must appear to be identical.